fabianafmendes/DMSxPersonality/Data/variablesOverview.md

 ### Decision-Making Self-Efficacy Variables
 #### Affect Control Efficacy (ACE)
 * **Scale:** interval, bounded
-* **Possible values:** for each item in the questionnaire, the respodent can choose one a number from 0 to 100.
+* **Possible values:** for each item in the questionnaire, the respondent can choose one number from 0 to 100.
 * **Formula to compute the ACE Score:**
   * ACE_gross.score = sum of the value chosen for each ACE item in the questionnaire
   * ACE = ACE_gross.score/9